 For pupils who need continuity of support, ask specifically how transition plans are built for children supported by the Resource Base or with additional needs, including how information is shared with receiving schools and what summer term transition looks like.

 The published admissions timetable is clear about the rhythm families should expect.
-The school notes information is typically published in September, the common application form deadline is 15 January, and offers are issued on 16 April (or the next working day if that falls on a weekend or bank holiday).
+For September 2027 entry, online applications open on 1 September 2026, the common application form deadline is 15 January 2027, and offers are issued on 16 April 2027.

 If the school is oversubscribed, the arrangements describe priority after children with an Education, Health and Care Plan naming the school, then looked after and previously looked after children, then allocation by straight line distance using an Ordnance Survey address point method.
 The policy also sets out tie break handling, including sibling connections and, if needed, allocation by drawing lots among exact distance matches.